COVID-19 Vaccine Requirement

 This requirement applies to all students, faculty, and staff who come to campus for their classes, work, and/or otherwise use campus facilities.
 However, there will be an opportunity to request an exemption from the Covid-19 vaccination requirement for medical reasons or sincerely held reasons of conscience or religious beliefs.
 Details about the exemption process, are outlined above.

 The American College of Obstetrics and Gynecology officially recommended pregnant women be vaccinated.
 However, if you or your obstetrician do not think you should be vaccinated during pregnancy, you may apply for an exemption.

 Yes, if they are teaching in-person and are actively engaged in on campus activities.

-Students who have not submitted proof of vaccination or received an exemption by the November 15, 2021 deadline will not be dropped from their fall classes but will be required to complete weekly COVID-19 screening testing through the end of the Fall semester.
+Students who have not submitted proof of vaccination or received an exemption by November 15, 2021 will not be dropped from their fall classes but will be required to complete weekly COVID-19 screening testing through the end of the Fall semester.
 Students who remain out of compliance with the requirement will be unenrolled from their Spring Semester classes.

 Yes.
 Proof of vaccination must be submitted using the UC COVID Check app no later than two weeks prior to the beginning of the Spring semester.

 Tuition rates will remain the same throughout the academic year.

 If your university duties are completely online and you do not intend to come to campus for any purpose including, but not limited to, use of facilities such as the libraries or Campus Recreation Center, vaccination is not required but is strongly recommended.

 Any WHO-approved vaccine meets UC's vaccination requirement.

 No. Any COVID-19 vaccines authorized by the FDA and/or recommended by